tunamaguro/sqlc-gen-rust/README.md

 # sqlc-gen-rust

-sqlc-plugin for rust db crates.
+sqlc plugin for Rust database crates.

 ## Usage

+Add the following to your `sqlc.json` configuration file to use this plugin.

 ```json
 {